-- A service rendered through a vending machine that accepts only a single 25¢ coin as the total purchase price. - Repair of footwear. - Self-serve car washes, laundry or dry cleaning services that are coin operated. - Services to exempt custom software. - Laboratory testing or inspecting of goods not connected to a repair or other taxable service to the goods; appraisals of the value of goods; and testing of food and beverages for human consumption. - Coin-operated telephone services where the charge is 50¢ or less, and toll free telephone service. - Telecommunication services purchased by Status Indians or Indian Bands in respect of telecommunication devices situated on reserves (but corporations are subject to tax). - Motor vehicle safety inspections where these are done as a requirement to register the vehicle for operation. - Veterinary services.

-Services provided by police or fire departments.
+- A service rendered through a vending machine that accepts only a single 25¢ coin as the total purchase price. - Repair of footwear. - Self-serve car washes, laundry or dry cleaning services that are coin operated. - Services to exempt custom software. - Testing of a research nature and testing of food and beverages for human consumption. - Coin-operated telephone services where the charge is 50¢ or less, and toll free telephone service. - Telecommunication services purchased by Status Indians or Indian Bands in respect of telecommunication devices situated on reserves (but corporations are subject to tax). - Motor vehicle safety inspections where these are done as a requirement to register the vehicle for operation. - Veterinary services. - Services provided by police or fire departments.